thycotic/ss-docs/admin/import-export-settings/index.md

 ### Advanced Settings

-These settings correspond to the Advanced Settings section on the Configuration Advanced page.Launcher Settings (Runtime)
+These settings correspond to the Advanced Settings section on the Configuration Advanced page.

+### Launcher Settings (Runtime)

 These settings correspond to the Launcher Settings (Runtime) section on the Configuration General page.